azarboon/sql-docs/azure-sql/database/serverless-tier-overview.md

 - Single databases in the provisioned compute tier that are frequently rescaled and customers who prefer to delegate compute rescaling to the service.
 - New single databases without usage history where compute sizing is difficult or not possible to estimate before deployment in an Azure SQL Database.

+Services like [Azure Functions](https://learn.microsoft.com/azure/azure-functions/functions-overview) may create a new [connection pool](https://wikipedia.org/wiki/Connection_pool) for each function instance, which can lead to connection proliferation under high concurrency.
+Azure SQL Database is well-suited for such serverless and stateless workloads.
+Azure SQL Database's serverless compute tier offers dynamic resource scaling and transient connection handling, making it ideal for scenarios with high concurrency and unpredictable traffic.

+To enhance performance and minimize latency, you can optimize connection pooling with libraries like [ADO.NET](https://learn.microsoft.com/dotnet/framework/data/adonet/ado-net-overview) or [Entity Framework](https://learn.microsoft.com/ef), even in serverless scenarios.
+Incorporate retry logic to address transient faults and utilize monitoring tools like Azure Monitor to track and optimize connection usage.
+These practices ensure scalability and reduce the risk of bottlenecks in highly concurrent workloads.

 ### Scenarios well suited for provisioned compute

 - Single databases with more regular, predictable usage patterns and higher average compute utilization over time.